Kahlua Fudge Recipe

-- 1. Line a 9-in. square pan with foil and grease the foil with 1 teaspoon butter; set aside.
-In a large saucepan over low heat, cook and stir white chocolate until melted.
+- 1. Line a 9-in. square pan with foil; grease foil with 1 teaspoon butter.
+In a large heavy saucepan, cook and stir white chocolate over low heat until melted.
 Add milk and remaining butter; stir until blended.
-Remove from the heat; stir in pecans and Kahlua.
+Remove from heat; stir in pecans and Kahlua.

 Reviews for Kahlua Fudge

 "As I suggested previously, I let mine set up for longer than needed BEFORE putting it in the frig.
 I didn't use nuts in mine and it came out great.
 Like all white fudges, I had to let this set up for a full 24 hours before I could eat it!
 I will say this, use COOKING SPRAY or MELTED butter to grease the foil.
 It was hard to peel off the fudge.
 OR just grease the pan and flip it out!!"

 "I cooked the whole can of sweetened condenced milk, 4 tbls. butter and 1/2 cup kahlua to 205 degrees.
 Then removed from heat and added white choc. and stirred until melted.
 Then added nuts and poured into prepared pan.
 It came out great every time.This is definitely a 'keeper' recipe."